 All our staff who collect, store and use information are data processors under the act.
 They are aware of the terms of, and will comply with, GDPR.

 We will be open and honest about the information we are collecting, processing and storing.
-People should know if we are collecting information about them or from them, unless journalistic reasons preclude this.

 Those with whom we do business will be told what data is being retained and how their data is going to be stored.

 For the commercial side of the business, there will be an audit trail to show that consent has been given for use of details and retention.